-WoW Patch 5.3 has hit, and it’s got a long and scary list of changes for everyone including Retri Paladins as we head into the Throne of Thunder.
-But it’s not as intimidating as it looks!
+WoW Patch 5.4 has hit, and that means that us Retri Paladins get to hit Garrosh.
+All good so far.
 So, let’s get you up to speed with your stat weights, reforging and gemming, talents, glyphs, and AOE and single-target rotations in MoP, so you can get out into that brave new world and hit it with a big hammer as quickly as possible!

 Retribution “Rotation” and Priorities in MoP

 Retribution Paladins have a subtly different rotation than in Cataclysm – it’s the same abilities, but in a different order.